drowe67/freedv-gui/USER_MANUAL.md

-# FREEDV GUI USER MANUAL

-## Introduction
+# Introduction

 FreeDV GUI (or just FreeDV) is a GUI program for Linux, Windows, and OSX for running FreeDV on a desktop PC or laptop.

 This is a live document.
 Notes on new FreeDV features are being added as they are developed.

-## Getting Started
+# Getting Started

 FreeDV GUI can be challenging to set up.
 The easiest way is to find a friend who has set up FreeDV and get them to help.
-Alternatively, this section contains several tips to help you get started.
+This section contains instructions to help you get started.

-### Sound Card Configuration
+## Sound Card Configuration

 For Receive only operation you just need one sound card; this is a great way to get started.